Credit: @brittttttttt._ on Instagram

 Credit: @koolkatsummer on Instagram

-Escape the gripping cold and step into a warm tropical paradise at one of New York State’s beautiful botanical gardens.
+Step into a warm tropical paradise at one of New York State’s beautiful botanical gardens.
 The Buffalo and Erie County Botanical Gardens (pictured) is full of exotic horticulture treasures from around the world.
-In winter, the magic of the holiday season comes to life at its Poinsettia & Railway Exhibit (through January 1) which becomes even more dazzling during Gardens after Dark, when the floral display is bathed in a soft, colorful glow.
+In winter, the magic of the holiday season comes to life at its Poinsettia Exhibit (through January 6) which is even more dazzling after dark as the floral display is bathed in a soft, colorful glow.
 The Brooklyn Botanic Garden’s Aquatic House is often warm and sunny, making it an inviting respite on a cold winter day.
 With colorful blooming orchids and tropical plants cascading from hanging pots and floating on garden pools, you’ll feel as if you’ve been transported to another world.
 New York Botanical Gardens also has palm trees, cacti, and other warm-weather plants from around the globe on display at the Enid A. Haupt Conservatory.

-8. Go on a Wintry Wine Tasting Tour (Long Island)
+15. Embark on a Wintry Wine Tasting Tour (Various Regions)

 Saranac Lake Winter Carnival - Photo by NYS ESD

-10. Pretend it’s summer at an indoor waterpark (Various Regions)
+17. Pretend It’s Summer at an Indoor Waterpark (Various Regions)

 A group of people smiling as they lay in clear floating donuts along the water of the lazy river jungle-themed waterpark ride